-Are you looking for a particularly handsome and graceful dog?
-Then Vizsla dog breed is probably on your list to consider (and if it’s not, then it should be!).
+Are you looking for an exceptionally handsome and graceful dog?
+Then the Vizsla dog breed is probably on your list to consider (and if it’s not, it should be!).
+You see, besides being very adaptable, smooth, and adequately friendly with humans of all sizes, these guys are also brilliant, making them a true joy to own.

 But….

-Like with all breeds of dogs, Vizsla’s come with their own health and personality “issues” that you should know about before making them a part of your family.
-After all, when you get a dog it’s a major commitment.
-10 to 15 years of your life will be lived with the dog you choose.
+Like all breeds of dogs, Vizslas come with their own health and personality “issues” that you should know about before making them a part of your family.
+After all, getting a dog is a significant commitment.
+10 to 15 years of your life will be lived with your chosen dog.
+This is why we wanted to take a moment and discuss exactly what it might be like to own one of these incredible creatures so that if you ever get a chance to own one, you won’t be disappointed six months later.

 So, without further ado, let’s dive right in!